 No matter how good your grades are, you can never create a career on your own.
 More often than not, you’ll need the help of other people for you to reach the peak of success.
-Studying for your career goals enables you to meet people every day, and these people can help you land a stable job, and build a career in the future.
-Your professor might recommend you to apply in an organization managed by his colleague, or your classmate might give you advice on which organizations are suitable for your skill set.
+Studying for your career goals enables you to meet people every day.
+These people can help you land a stable job, and build a career in the future.
+Your professor might recommend you to apply within an organization managed by his colleague.
+Or your classmate might give you advice on which companies are suitable for your skill set.
 The real world requires networking, so you should start as early as possible.

 Depending on your location, you’ll be bombarded with a lot of options for the courses to take in college.
 Some academic institutions in your area might offer courses in business, information technology, healthcare, and tourism.
-Having all of these options can be convenient, but on the other side of the coin, it can get too stressful and overwhelming in choosing.
-If you want to save yourself from this kind of situation, set a career goal and make sure that you study for it.
+Having all of these options can be convenient, but it can be too stressful and overwhelming in choosing.
+If you want to save yourself from this stress, set a career goal and make sure to study for it.
 When you already know what career path to take, you’ll have clearer objectives, and you’ll have better insights on what you’re working towards.
 You’ll free your mind from worrying about insignificant things and concentrate on what really matters.

 Time is an essential factor in your future career.
 When you have more time on your hands, it’ll be easier and more convenient for you to accomplish tasks.
 Time basically allows you to become a productive individual.
 Fortunately, you can achieve this goal once you study for your future career.
 When you already know what you want to do in the future, you won’t waste time doing things that can’t help you achieve your career goals.
 Instead, you’ll gradually learn the importance of time and maximize it in order to know more about your future career.